-A couple of us here at Aplos recently had the opportunity to spend the day in Sacramento with hundreds of nonprofit leaders and fundraisers at the What If Conference, sponsored by the Impact Foundry.
-Being around passionate and dedicated nonprofit leaders is always a refreshing experience, and I love hearing the stories about how nonprofits found their start, or about all the turning gears that make them tick.
-An amazing group of people attended the conference—people who have given so much time and energy to make our communities and the world a better place.
-With twenty years of experience in the nonprofit field, I’ve become very familiar with the territory, so I had the privilege of relating to the trials, tribulations, and even uplifting moments everyone there experienced.
+An amazing group of people attended the conference.
+These people have given so much time and energy to make our communities and the world a better place.
+With 20 years of experience in the nonprofit field, I’ve become very familiar with the territory.
+I had the privilege of relating to the trials, tribulations, and uplifting moments others have experienced.